How to Respond to a Wedding Cancellation or Postponement During COVID-19

 I’ll be honest with you, friends – this is not easy.

-The past week in the time of COVID-19 has undoubtedly been a stressful, scary time for creative entrepreneurs like ourselves.
+This season of COVID-19 has undoubtedly been a stressful, scary time for creative entrepreneurs like ourselves.

 But it’s also been a heartbreaking season for our clients.